a-pavithraa/online-tutoring/README.md

 Pandemic has brought a huge change in education system.
 Platforms such as Zoom, Google Meet, Microsoft Teams have enabled to connect the teachers and students across various parts of the world.

-It has also enabled many women to restart their career in teaching.
+It has also empowered many women to restart their career in teaching.
 The one thing that I felt is the channels in which the child's progress or any impending assignment/test is either through WhatsApp or Email.
 The teacher is also not able to maintain the track record of the student .

 This POC idea was born when one of my friends who is a private tutor felt that having a website would reduce the overhead in managing her classes .
 The main consideration I had is affordability.
 I didn't want her to incur huge costs in cloud bill.
-So I used only the services that could come in free tier or where the charges would be very minimal.
+So I used only the services that could come in free tier or the charges are minimal.
 She has a decent configuration laptop which can be used for compute.
-During the initial phase, only the tutor would have access to the all the functionalities and the students could only upload their assessments.
+During the initial phase, only the tutor would have access to the all the functionalities .Students could only upload their assessments.
+Using S3 Event Notification and SQS , the  upload done by student can be tracked and status can be updated whenever the server is up.

+**Features:**

+1. Teachers Registration
+2. Students Registration
+3. Assign teacher to grade and subject
+4. Schedule assessment
+5. Upload question Paper, answer Sheet by teacher and student respectively
+6. Update marks and upload corrected sheets by teacher
+7. View Progress of the student.

 **Approach:**